brendenk1/BluetoothStack/README.md

 7. Perform `connectPeripheral(withConfiguration: onError:)` to connect to a given peripheral with a configuration
 8. Monitor `connectingPeripheralsPublisher` for a current list of connecting peripherals
 9. Monitor `connectedPeripheralPublisher` for a current list of connected peripherals
+10. Perform `cancelConnectionToPeripheral(: onError:)` to cancel a connection to a peripheral

 ```
 Initialize Stack ---------> Application UI